Meredith Kopit Levien

-Meredith Kopit Levien (born 1970/1971) is an American media executive who is the chief executive officer of The New York Times Company.
+Meredith Andrea Kopit Levien (née Kopit; born February 28, 1971) is an American media executive who is the chief executive officer of The New York Times Company.

 Early life and education

-Meredith Kopit was raised in Richmond, Virginia, the daughter of Carole and Marvin Kopit.
+Meredith Andrea Kopit was raised in Richmond, Virginia, the daughter of Carole and Marvin Kopit.
 She has one sister, Barbara.
 As a youth, she was a member of the B'nai B'rith Youth Organization (she remains on its advisory council today).
 She graduated from the University of Virginia where she majored in rhetoric and worked at the college newspaper, The Cavalier Daily.